mfkiwl/kria_ubuntu/software/ubuntu/readme.md

     sudo apt install subversion
     sudo apt intall git

+## Load and Test an FPGA design

 Configure the PL side of the Zynq with an FPGA design.
+On the Kria do this stuff:

+    mkdir ~/github

+    cd ~/github

     git clone https://github.com/hdlguy/kria_ubuntu.git